j-space-b/logical-fallacy-news-chain/README.md

 # logical-fallacy-news-chain
-Returns any logical fallacies in a news article and any related news articles for better perspective
+Returns any logical fallacies in a news article and any related news articles for better perspective on the story.